13.34.210 << 13.34.212 >> 13.34.215

 (b) Appointment is not required if the court has already appointed an attorney for the child, or the child is represented by a privately retained attorney.

-(i) Prioritize implementation in counties that have:
+(i) To the extent practicable, prioritize implementation in counties that have:

 (A) No current practice of appointment of attorneys for children in dependency cases; or